Dogs are known for their obedience, love, loyalty, and willingness to learn new things by observing their owners.

 By teaching your dog different commands, they will become more loving, obedient, loyal, and will see you as a leader and authority.

-As you start teaching your dog the main commands, it will become more enthusiastic in following orders, and your methods of training will take off smoothly.
+As you start teaching your dog the main basic commands, it will become more enthusiastic in following orders, and your methods of dog training will take off smoothly.

 As soon as your dog becomes fully familiar with the methods you use, you can then teach them some more complex commands.